HeWhoCreates24/Practice/README.md

 - Allowing others to learn from or contribute to my code.

 ## 📂 Repository Structure
-The repository is organized into two main folders:
+The repository is organized into folders:
 1. **C++**
    Contains practice problems and exercises in C++.

 2. **Java**
    Contains practice problems and exercises in Java.

-Each folder includes:
+3. **Python**
-- **Data Structures**: Arrays, Linked Lists, Stacks, Queues, Trees, Graphs, etc.
+   Contains practice problems and exercises in Python.

-- **Algorithms**: Sorting, Searching, Dynamic Programming, Greedy Algorithms, etc.
+4. **JavaScript**
-- **Interview Questions**: Solutions to popular coding problems.
+   Contains practice problems and exercises in JavaScript.

 ## 🛠️ Tools and Environment
 - **Editor**: [Visual Studio Code](https://code.visualstudio.com/)